-CAM software typically has functionalities that allow you to define your machining strategy, including the types of cutting tools to use, feed rates, and cutting tool speed, among others.
-Once you’ve generated the toolpath and defined your machining strategy, proceed to the next step of the process.
+CAM software typically has functionalities that allow machinists to define their machining strategy, including the type of cutting tools to use, feed rates, and cutting tool speed.

-The final step you need to take on the CAM software is to convert your machining strategy into what is called the G-code.
-A G-code is a computer language that a CNC machine can understand and execute; it tells the machine precisely what steps to execute to make your part.
+The final step the machinist takes on the CAM software is to convert the machining strategy into what is called the G-code.
+A G-code is a computer language that a CNC machine can understand and execute; it tells the CNC machine precisely what steps to execute to make your part.

-After generating the G-code, export it to the CNC machine.
+After generating the G-code, the machinist exports it to the CNC machine.

 Learn More: What are G-Code and M-Code?

-This is the phase where you insert the workpiece into the CNC machine and install all the cutting tools required for the machining operation.
-Once these steps have been completed, initiate the machining program and watch the machine create the part you need autonomously.
+This is the phase where the machinist inserts the workpiece into the CNC machine and installs all the cutting tools required for the machining operation.
+Once these steps have been completed, the machinist initiates the machining program to create parts autonomously.

 Types of CNC Machines